- Outdoor Recreation

-Wildlife will go after any "food" that smells.
+Wildlife will go after any item that smells.
 That includes food, sunscreen, lip balm, water bottles, snacks, pots & pans, and even the clothing that you cook in.
 Animals can smell these odorous items from long distances because they have a far superior sense of smell than humans.
-The smells attract creatures of all shapes and sizes and this is bad news.
+The smells attract creatures of all shapes and sizes.

 When an animal smells food, it goes after it.
 It will eat through your tent, break your car window and rip out your seats, destroy your food bags, and ultimately leave you without anything to eat.
 This is bad.
 Really bad!
-Not only because you'll be hungry, but now these wild animals will be trained to go after human foods - a habit that can ultimately cause behaviors that will require that they are killed.
+Not only because you'll be hungry, but now these wild animals are trained to go after human foods - a habit that can ultimately cause behaviors that may require them to be killed.

-All it takes is one careless person out there and a normal bear that would prefer to avoid humans will become a nuisance bear that is not only a threat to people, but could potentially be killed for its behaviors.
+All it takes is one careless person for a normal bear that would prefer to avoid humans to become a nuisance bear that is not only a threat to people, but could potentially be killed for its behaviors.
 All because one person didn't practice proper food storage in bear country.
 Don't be that person!

 If you're in grizzly bear country, you need to be even more responsible with your food items.
 Here are a few additional tips: